-There are 2.2 million apps available to download in the App Store and 2.8 million apps in the Google Play Store - and these figures are increasing every day.
-In September 2020 alone, 111,000 mobile apps were launched on the Google Play Store, while the App Store receives over 1,000 app submissions every day.
+There’s an app for nearly everything, and creating new apps is getting easier by the day.
+However, best practices around how to launch an app in an app store are constantly changing.
+When competition is fierce- there are 2.2 million apps available to download in the App Store and 2.8 million apps in the Google Play Store - it’s critical to think about how you will launch your app in the app stores.
+In September 2020 alone, 111,000 mobile apps were launched on the Google Play Store, while the App Store received over 1,000 app submissions every day.
 With so many mobile apps catering to customer needs, it’s more important than ever to optimize your mobile app’s launch.
 From market research to monetization, there are many critical practices to consider before your app is ready for your target audience.
-This article covers everything you need to know before launching your mobile app.
+Learn how to build and launch a mobile app in the app store

-Before developing your marketing strategy, implementing monetization models and testing your mobile app for best results, market research can help app developers make critical decisions in the early stages of creating a new app.
+Before developing your marketing strategy for launching your app, implementing monetization models and testing your mobile app for best results, market research can help app developers make critical decisions in the early stages of creating a new app.

 Your market research can help you understand and define: